erc-dharma/dharma/readme.md

 each other.

 Firstly, we have a server program.
-It is used for read-only operations: display, search, etc. It never writes to a database.
+It is used for read-only operations: display, search, etc. It never writes to the database.
 The code's entry point is in `server.py`.
 We do not use threads for concurrency, thus thread safety is not tested.
 It is possible to run several server processes simultaneously, if the backend supports it.

 Secondly, we have an update program.
-It is used for updating databases when people push to git repositories or modify our Zotero bibliography.
-This is the only program that modifies databases.
+It is used for updating the database when people push to git repositories or modify our Zotero bibliography.
+This is the only program that modifies the database.
 The code's entry point is in `change.py`.
 A single update process should run at a given time, not more.
-To update databases, other processes communicate with this one through a named pipe.
+To update the database, other processes communicate with this process through a named pipe.
+Once the `change.py` process is up and running, it is possible to talk to it by echoing stuff into the named pipe.
+For instance, the following:

+	echo .bib > change.hid

+... triggers an update of the bibliography.
+A full list of update commands is given in `change.py`.
+Likewise,

+	echo tfa-pallava-epigraphy > change.hid

+... triggers an update of the `tfa-pallava-epigraphy` repository.

 Thirdly, we have a WebSocket client that is hooked to Zotero and that notifies the update process whenever someone modifies the project's bibliography.
 The